Rickyoung221/UCLA-CSM152A-SPRING2021/README.md

 # CSM152A-SPRING21
-These are my project solutions for UCLA CSM152A during SPRING2021 LAB6.
+These are my project solutions for UCLA CSM152A during SPRING2021 at LAB6.
-Instructor: TA:徐老师
+Instructor: TA: 徐老师 Law

 | Project# | Grade |
 | -------- | ----- |